rightfold/99/README.md

 ### Handlers

-Handlers are Python programs written by the user.
+Handlers are Go programs written by the user.
 These programs are invoked once for each new event, and can do anything.